Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Mechanical lifts should be available in all situations where the patient or resident cannot bear weight on at least one leg.

-The adequate number, variety, and placement of mechanical lifts will need to be determined by a joint health and safety committee undertaking an ergonomic analysis of the workplace.
+The adequate number, variety, and placement of mechanical lifts will need to be determined by the committee undertaking an ergonomic analysis of the workplace.

 Training needs should also be assessed by the committee.
 Are new employees receiving proper training and orientation regarding safe transfer techniques, patient or resident assessment, and the proper use of mechanical lifts?
 Are current staff receiving on-going in-service training and refresher training?